-Crisp air and falling leaves are tell-tale signs that mowing season is coming to an end.
-While your first instinct might be to park your mower and hunker down for winter, you’ll want to first ensure it’ll be ready, come springtime.
-Put another way, you’ll need to know how to winterize your lawn mower.
+Crisp air and falling leaves are tell-tale signs that mowing season is coming to a close.
+While your first instinct might be to just park your mower and hunker down for winter, you’ll want to first ensure it’ll be ready come springtime.
+In other words—you’ll need to know how to winterize a lawn mower.

 Proper mower winterization is a critical step in protecting your investment over the long haul.
 Extended periods of inactivity can wreak havoc on mowers, and the added effects of cold weather makes properly winterizing them even more important.

-Whether you own a simple push mower or an entire fleet of zero-turns, you’d be wise to follow these winterization basics.
+Whether you’re operating a riding mower, a push mower, or an entire fleet of zero-turns, you’d be wise to follow these 5 steps for how to winterize your lawn mower.

 Full Cleaning

-If you perform only one lawn mower winterization task this fall, make sure that’s fully cleaning it.
-Any debris left on a mower’s exterior or interior can result in moisture.
-And, this can cause rust, or a freezing/thawing cycle that’s bad for metal.
-Take any normal steps you would to clean other power equipment.
-This includes spraying the deck out, removing blades, and removing clumps of grass.
-When done correctly, your machine should be free of any grass, clippings or dirt.
+If you perform only one lawn mower winterization task this fall—make sure that you give it a full cleaning.
+Any debris left on a mower’s exterior or interior can result in moisture, which can cause rust or a freezing/thawing cycle that’s sure to harm your mower’s metal.
+Perform any steps you normally would to clean other power equipment, including spraying the deck out, removing the blades, and clearing out clumps of grass.
+When done correctly, your machine should be free of any grass, dirt, or debris.

-The next step in mower winterization involves changing the oil, spark plugs and air filters.
-Additionally, either empty out the fuel system or add a fuel stabilizer designed for winter storage.
-For more comprehensive maintenance, lubricate all friction points.
+Once clean, the next step in mower winterization is to change out the oil, spark plugs, and air filters.
+Also, be sure to empty the gas tank to prevent the fuel from getting gummy or eroding the internal components of the engine.
+There are a couple of choices here—you can either drain the fuel completely or fill the tank with fuel combined with a fuel stabilizer designed for winter storage.
+For a more comprehensive maintenance, lubricate all friction points.

-Once these steps have been performed, simply run the engine for a few minutes.
-Doing so will confirm that everything has been changed properly, and ensure that new fuel has been injected into the engine.
+After these steps have been completed, simply run the engine for a few minutes.
+This will confirm that everything has been changed properly and ensure that new fuel has been injected into the engine.

-Care for your battery properly throughout the winter by either charging it periodically, or removing it, altogether.
+You can properly care for your battery throughout the winter by either charging it up periodically or removing it altogether.
 If kept connected, make sure your battery doesn’t sit too long between cranks.

 Tire Care